 In conclusion

-Once you have decided what to do with everything you aren’t keeping — get rid of it right away!
-Don’t let bags for charity or boxes for friends sit around in your home for weeks on end, or constantly say you’ll deliver them later.
-It’s better to get it out of sight and out of mind completely, and as soon as possible.
+Once you have decided what to do with everything you aren’t keeping — get rid of it immediately!
+Don’t let bags for charity or boxes for friends sit around in your home for weeks or constantly say you’ll deliver them later.
+It’s better to get it out of sight and out of mind completely and as soon as possible.

-Then, as you pack up your holiday decor this season while you’re clearing clutter for the New Year, don’t forget to raise a glass to welcome 2019.
-Champion Movers cheers to being clutter-free!
+Then, as you pack up your holiday decor this season while clearing clutter for the New Year, don’t forget to raise a glass to welcome 2019.
+Champion Movers, cheers to being clutter-free!